russel2512/Net_monitor/README.md

 **Network/internet outage monitor using WIZnet WS5100S-EVB-Pico**

 This project uses a WIZnet WS5100S-EVB-Pico attached to a spare Ethernet port on a local router.
-The Pico is used to monitor the Internet/Network connection for outages.
+The WS5100S is used to monitor the Internet/Network connection for outages.

 The project was designed after chasing and tracking multiple home Internet outages.